 5. Beaufort

-The county seat of Carteret County, Beaufort’s another coastal town with a long and colorful history.
+The county seat of Carteret County, Beaufort, is another coastal town with a long and colorful history.
 Indeed, this was where the infamous pirate Blackbeard called home for a while in the 1700s!

 Swashbuckling backgrounds aside, Beaufort’s best-known nowadays for its old-world charm, world-class fishing opportunities, and beautiful beaches on nearby barrier islands.
-Historic buildings abound too, as do fantastic restaurants and friendly locals.
-It’s quaint, walkable, picturesque, and would be ideal for anyone looking for a quiet waterside retirement.
+Historic buildings abound, too, as do fantastic restaurants and friendly locals.
+It’s quaint, walkable, and picturesque and would be ideal for anyone looking for a quiet waterside retirement.

 6. Hickory